kerryb/enigma/index.md

 This is where the text to be encrypted is entered, one letter at a time.
-The switches and electrical circuit are shown for completeness, but for the simulation you only need to treat it as a letter going in a different one coming out.
+The switches and electrical circuit are shown for completeness, but for the simulation you only need to treat it as one letter going in and a different one coming out.
 Interestingly, because of the way the signal is reflected up and down the machine, it _is_ always a different letter &ndash; a letter is never encrypted to itself.
 This was one of the flaws that made the cypher easier to